 Siffleur Falls is a fun, family friendly hike located in Alberta in the Canadian Rockies with a low difficulty rating and rewarding views.
 The round trip hike is about 8 km long but there is only about 150 m elevation gain.
-The lack of elevation change and wide path makes for an easy and rewarding hike.
+The lack of elevation change and wide path makes for an easy and rewarding hike with great views.

 Getting to Siffleur Falls Staging Area